 James is a past President of the Australian & New Zealand Society of Blood Transfusion and an ongoing member of the National Blood Transfusion Committee, the National Haemovigilance Advisory Committee, and the National Patient Blood Management Steering Committee.

 Jukka Partanen - Finnish Red Cross Blood Service

 Jukka is Research Director for the Finnish Red Cross Blood Service, Head of the Blood Service Biobank and is also Adjunct Professor of Human Genetics at the University of Helsinki.
 His research focus is Immunogenomics.

 Sarah Morley joined New Zealand Blood as Chief Medical Officer in 2019 from her role as Associate Medical Director at NHS Blood and Transplant in England.
 Sarah has been involved in blood transfusion and components processing since 2005 following her time working in Professor Willem Ouwehand’s laboratory, where she undertook her PhD.

 Sarah is a Paediatric Intensivist by training and was Clinical Director of PICU in Cambridge (UK) alongside her work in transfusion.
 She also has a research interest in alloimmunisation and paediatric transfusion.

 Maja Mattle-Greminger - Blutspende Zürich

-Before joining the Blood Transfusion Service Zurich in 2016, Maja was a researcher and lecturer at the University of Zurich, with a focus on population genomics of great apes and humans.
+Before joining the Blood Transfusion Service Zurich, Maja was a researcher and lecturer at the University of Zurich, with a focus on population genomics of great apes and humans.